 - Yogurt with pieces of soft fresh fruit

-- Yogurt with crackers or roti
+- Applesauce with whole grain crackers or roti

 - Rice and raisin pudding made with milk